AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 # Lab Experiments

 ## Tapioca Tests
-In the past few weeks, the UASB team has started a series of “tapioca tests” to get a better idea on how influent wastewater will travel through a sludge blanket in the current design for the UASB reactor.
+In the past few weeks [**CEO be sure to adjust this wording before the final draft**], the UASB team has started a series of “tapioca tests” to get a better idea on how influent wastewater will travel through a sludge blanket in the current design for the UASB reactor.
 Because it would be costly and wasteful to use an actual sludge blanket during the early testing stages, the team has chosen tapioca to model a sludge blanket.
 Tapioca has similar material properties to sludge, is inexpensive, and readily available.

 ### Experimental Apparatus

 A scaled-down model UASB reactor was fabricated over the summer using a PVC pipe.
 Geometric similarity was maintained.
-A flat PVC sheet was then welded on the the bottom of the pipe segment, thus creating a usable UASB prototype.
+A flat PVC sheet was then welded on the the [**CEO: double word**] bottom of the pipe segment, thus creating a usable UASB prototype.
 An effluent line was drilled in at about 70% of the way to the top of the reactor.
 A pipe attached to this opening allows excess water to exit the reactor.
 An image of this model reactor (hereby christened Bethany) is shown below.

 ![Bethany the prototype UASB reactor](https://github.com/AguaClara/UASB/blob/master/Images/UASB_prototype.png?raw=true)